merkdirwas1/Studienprojekt-TE-3/README.md

 |---------|-----------|-----------|----------|
 | 44      | 3         | 10        | 32       |

-It shows that it is more likely that the best intermediate task is a max set because the percentage share of the max Tasks is larger than the percentage share of max Tasks over all tasks.
+It shows that the best intermediate task is more likely to be a maximum set because the percentage share of maximum tasks is larger than the percentage of maximum tasks over all tasks.

-If we look into the categories of the top 100 then it shows that the best Tasks are in multiple-choice, token-classification and question-answering.
-That the amount of text-classification Tasks is so high is because the most tasks are in text-classification too.
+Looking at the top 100 categories shows that the best tasks are multiple-choice, token classification and question answering.
+The high number of text-classification tasks is because most tasks are in text-classification.

 | **text-classification** | **multiple-choice** | **token-classification** | **question-answering** | **text2text-generation** | **text-retrieval** | **zero-shot-classification** | **text-generation** | **translation** | **fill-mask** | **sentence-similarity** | **None** |
 |-------------------------|---------------------|--------------------------|------------------------|--------------------------|--------------------|------------------------------|---------------------|-----------------|---------------|-------------------------|----------|